OSC/osc-reporting/README.md

 # OSC Reporting
-This webapp aims to provide insight into Open OnDemand jobs
+This webapp aims to provide insight into Open OnDemand jobs and resource usage.

 Under heavy development!